ocaml/opam/README.md

 # OPAM - A package manager for OCaml

-OPAM is a source-based package manager for OCaml, based on the [CUDF](http://mancoosi.org/cudf/) and the [Dose](http://www.mancoosi.org/software/) libraries developed by the [Mancoosi](http://www.mancoosi.org/) project, which are, among other
+OPAM is a source-based package manager for OCaml, which handle multiple compiler installations and custom package repositories.

+OPAM is based on the
+[CUDF](http://mancoosi.org/cudf/) and the
+[Dose](http://www.mancoosi.org/software/) libraries developed by the [Mancoosi](http://www.mancoosi.org/) project, which are, among other